celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli releasegold:authorize --contract $CELO_VALIDATOR_GROUP_RG_ADDRESS --role validator --signature 0x$CELO_VALIDATOR_GROUP_SIGNER_SIGNATURE --signer $CELO_VALIDATOR_GROUP_SIGNER_ADDRESS
 ```

-With this newly authorized signer, you can register a Validator Group on behalf of the Locked Gold Account:
+With this newly authorized signer, you can register a Validator Group on behalf of the regsitered Account:

 ```bash
 # On your local machine